 * Aim to completely empty both breasts at each breastfeeding session.
 That may happen easily in the first few hours of life because most babies are interested in feeding during that time.
 As your baby becomes sleepier and you share in the exhaustion, it’s important to keep up the routine of emptying the breasts every two hours, or three hours at most.
 You may choose to pump until your breasts are empty if your baby doesn’t do the job for you.
 While it’s just your colostrum, hand expression may also help.

-* Give your body everything it needs to create milk.
+* Give your body everything it needs to create breastmilk.
 Drink a lot of water.
 Eat a healthy diet loaded with vitamins and minerals that will pass to your new baby.
 The greater your health, the more likely you are to produce a healthy volume of milk.

 * Take advantage of the lactation consultant and knowledgeable nurse working in most birthing centers and hospitals today.
 Ask questions.
 Have them look closely as your baby latches and starts to feed.
 Use their knowledge to learn about the best breastfeeding positions and techniques.
 It could make the difference between a slow start to milk production and producing like a champ.